Doral Personal Injury Lawyers

 • Expert testimonies

 Florida is a comparative negligence state, meaning that each party is responsible for paying the percentage of fault they contributed.
 For example, suppose two drivers are in an accident because one driver ran a red light, but the other driver minimally exceeded the speed limit.
-In that case, an insurance claim adjuster might claim that the slightly speeding driver is 20% at fault for the accident while the driver who ran the red light is 80% at fault.
+In that case, an insurance adjuster might claim that the slightly speeding driver is 20% at fault for the accident while the driver who ran the red light is 80% at fault.
 The 20% at-fault driver will only recover 80% of their damages, accounting for their share of negligence.

 You must prove that the other party was at fault by gathering all relevant evidence to support your claim.
-This process can be tedious, but a personal injury law firm knows who to speak to and how to gather this evidence
+This process can be tedious, but a personal injury law firm knows who to speak to and how to gather this evidence.

 What should I do after an accident?